This section provides you with information on the organisation of specialised courts in Slovenia.

 Under the provisions of the legislation, labour courts have jurisdiction to decide on individual and collective labour disputes, and social courts have jurisdiction in social disputes.

 Labour courts and the social court of first instance decide at first instance.
 The Higher Labour and Social Court (Višje delovno in socialno sodišče) decides on appeals against decisions of the labour courts and the social court of first instance, while appeals against and reviews of decisions of the Higher Labour and Social Court are heard by the Supreme Court of the Republic of Slovenia.

 A labour court has jurisdiction to decide in the following individual labour disputes:

 A labour court also has jurisdiction to decide if an insurance company is a co-defendant in a damages dispute over which a labour court has been given jurisdiction.

 A labour court has jurisdiction to decide the following collective labour disputes:

 The social court has jurisdiction to decide on the following social disputes:

-1. Pension and disability insurance:
+1. In the area of pension and disability insurance:

-4. Parental protection and family benefits:
+4. In the area of parental protection and family benefits:

 The social court also has jurisdiction in the areas referred to above to decide in the following social disputes: